So you've seen all the doctors and specialists, you've had all the tests—and at the end of it all you discovered that your pain is chronic.

-Become an expert at pain managementRemember that certain pain management techniques work for some people while others don't.
-With this in mind, it's best to be open to trying new methods of pain management.
-Keeping the pain at a tolerable level will help keep you active, which in turn will help minimize the pain and prevent it from getting worse.
+Keeping your pain at a tolerable level will help keep you active, which in turn will minimize your chronic pain and help prevent it from getting worse.
 Common pain management techniques include:

 - Over-the-counter or prescription pain medications